Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Halo Merger Rates

 In \textsc{Trinity}, SMBH mergers are directly linked to galaxy mergers.
-Here, we use the galaxy merger rates from the \textsc{UniverseMachine}, where satellite galaxies will disrupt when their $v_\mathrm{max}/v_\mathrm{Mpeak}$ ratios reach a certain threshold (see \S\ref{ss:halo_galaxy_connection} for the definitions of $v_\mathrm{max}$ and $v_\mathrm{Mpeak}$).
+As shown in Eq. \ref{e:galaxy_merger_rate}, halo merger rates are needed in the calculation of galaxy merger rates.
+Hence, we use the halo merger rates from the \textsc{UniverseMachine}, where satellite galaxies will disrupt when their $v_\mathrm{max}/v_\mathrm{Mpeak}$ ratios reach a certain threshold (see \S\ref{ss:halo_galaxy_connection} for the definitions of $v_\mathrm{max}$ and $v_\mathrm{Mpeak}$).
 We refer readers to \S 3.3 and Appendix B of \citet{Behroozi2019} for full details.
 Here, we fit these merger rates with a set of analytical formulae.
 Letting $a=1/(1+z)$ be the scale factor, $M_\mathrm{desc}$ the mass of the descendant halo, $M_\mathrm{sat}$ the mass of the satellite halo, and $\theta=M_\mathrm{sat}/M_\mathrm{desc}$ the mass ratio, the merger rate is expressed as the number of mergers per unit descendant halo, per unit redshift per log interval in mass ratio:

-We show the quality of these fits in Fig.\ \ref{f:galaxy_merger_rates}.
+We show the quality of these fits in Fig.\ \ref{f:halo_merger_rates}.
 Compared to \cite{Behroozi2013}, these merger rates are lower by 15--40\% due to the presence of orphan galaxies in the \textsc{UniverseMachine}.